Anemolo/lerpy/readme.md

-A simple Linear interpolation function that **returns the change instead of the final value**.
-And it snaps when lower than threshold.
+A simple Linear interpolation function that **returns the change instead of the final value** and snaps it when lower than threshold.

 # Usage